SamDecrock/node-httpreq/README.md

 __Arguments__
  - url: The url to connect to.
 Can be http or https.
  - options: (all are optional) The following options can be passed:
-    - parameters: an object of post parameters ( *application/x-www-form-urlencoded* is used)
+    - parameters: an object of post parameters (content-type is set to *application/x-www-form-urlencoded; charset=UTF-8*)
+    - json: if you want to send json directly (content-type is set to *application/json*)
+    - files: an object of files to upload (content-type is set to *multipart/form-data; boundary=xxx*)
+    - body: custom body content you want to send.
+If used, previous options will be ignored and your custom body will be sent. (content-type will not be set)
     - headers: an object of headers
     - cookies: an array of cookies
     - binary: true/false (default: __false__ ), if true, res.body will be a buffer containing the binary data
-    - json: if you want to send json directly (content-type is set to *application/json* )
-    - body: custom body content you want to send.
-Parameters or json is ignored when this is used.
     - allowRedirects: (default: __false__ ), if true, redirects will be followed
     - maxRedirects: (default: __10__ ).
 For example 1 redirect will allow for one normal request and 1 extra redirected request.
     - timeout: (default: none).
 Adds a timeout to the http(s) request.
 Should be in milliseconds.